15 Amp vs 20 Amp Outlet: What’s The Difference?

 The majority of households in the U.S. use 120-volt electric circuits that allow both 15 amp and 20 amp current intensity.
 Due to this blend, it is important to know what you are working with whenever you need to install new appliances, and thus to understand the 15 amp vs 20 amp outlet debate.

 Turning to a certified electrician is always the safest and smartest way to go when making any updates to your electric network, but it’s always helpful to gain knowledge of some basic concepts.
 For instance, it is crucial that the amperage of an outlet doesn’t exceed the amperage of the circuit it uses.
 As a result, both 15 amp and 20 amp electrical sockets can be installed to a 20 amp circuit, yet only 15 amp receptacles should be used for 15 amp circuits.
+Check out this article about overloading circuits here.

 If the two circuits, respectively outlets with the different amperage do not seem too dissimilar so far, there is a clear, and most of the time regulated, distinction when it comes to their use.
 While still built for residential purposes, 20 amp circuits are engineered for high power current.